teralis/qr-docs/docs/core-concepts/link-cards.md

 # Link Cards

-Link cards are powerful tools that connect your QR Tub items with actions and resources.
+Link cards are powerful tools that connect your qrtub items with actions and resources.
 They provide quick access to related information and enable automated workflows.

 ## What are Link Cards?